xdoko01/pgRPG/README.md

   - [ ] BUG - debug processor works onlywith one camera
   - [ ] BUG - Dialogs stopped working
   - [x] Prepare all weapons in some test quest - to test the factory functionality
-  - [ ] JSON schema - every component can have one and quest also entity and processor
+  - [x] JSON schema - every component can have one
+  - [ ] JSON Scheme for the whole quest
+  - [ ] BUG - NPC is destroyed but the brain still works - as a result it is lying dead and moving forward

-## QUestions
+## Questions
-  - [] should position fixing be part of collision system or in separate component/processors?
+  - [ ] should position fixing be part of collision system or in separate component/processors?

 ### Fade-in Fade-out effect POC
   - based on event - script